-During our sew-along, we walked through the process of fitting and sewing a basic underwired bra pattern.
+During this sew-along, we walked through the process of fitting and sewing a basic underwired bra pattern.
 We took our time so we could get to know the patterns and learn how to make design and pattern changes for style.

-Update: This sew-along ran in January 2013, so the Flickr group is now closed.
+Please note: This sew-along ran in January 2013, so the Flickr group is now closed.
 All the tutorials and sew-along posts will still be here!

 All the posts related to the sew-along are listed below.
 Scroll further down for a few FAQs.

-schedule and posts
+schedule and introductory posts

 - Introductory Post